CommonGateway/PetStoreBundle/README.md

 These schemas are [json schema's](https://json-schema.org/learn/getting-started-step-by-step.html#starting-the-schema).

 You can add existing schemas or create your own and add them in /Schema.
+There is also an example as /Schema/example.json.

 Make sure your schema's have a `version` property so you can update your schema's!